-Don't worry, chances are you forgot to minus the 3/8″ at the end and your circle and the circle ended larger than you needed.
+Don't worry, chances are you forgot to minus the 3/8″ at the end, and your circle and the circle ended larger than you needed.
 What to do?
 Make a pleat or gather at the shoulder seam and no one will notice your mistake.
-This happens to the best of us, and like my designing teacher used to say, there are no mistakes in fashion, just change the drawing.
+This happens to the best of us, and like my design teacher used to say, there are no mistakes in fashion, just change the drawing.
 Still, with or without gathers butterfly sleeves add a touch of feminity to any top and distract attention from the upper arm area while giving a bit of coverage.

 Undersleeve showing and you do not like how it looks, but you have already cut the fabric? and don't have extra fabric?